jacknotman/tersum/README.md

 You have now defined your first Tersum.js **Template**, _awsome!_ As you can see there are two parameters that must be passed when creating a Tersum.js **Template**, these are `element` and `template` (Don't worry, there's a _lot_ more we can get into down the line).

 _**But what are**_ `element` _**and**_ `template` _**doing?**_

+`element` defines the name of your custom element,